 What followed after the Civil War was another century of institutionalized racism taking the form of legalized racial degradation (segregation), state sponsored terrorism (Ku Klux Klan and rampant lynchings) and the general, anesthetized denial of a problem by most white Americans who did not live in the South.
 The passage of landmark civil rights legislation in 1964 and 1965 made much of this horrific activity illegal.
 The spirit of racism cannot be outlawed and three centuries of indifference and dehumanization do not simply vanish into thin air, especially when they reside in the hearts and minds of men and women who, to this very day, embrace a culture that was built on the blood, sweat and tears of black slaves.

 That is why there is nothing quaint or cute about the celebration of the Confederacy or the parading of the Confederate flag.
-The Confederate States of America initiated and fought the Civil War in order to protect and preserve American racial slavery.
-When anyone celebrates the Confederacy or parades the Confederate flag, they are clinging to a blood-soaked and sin-stained tradition that was literally a crime against humanity.
+The Confederate States of America initiated and fought the Civil War in order to protect and preserve American race based slavery.
+When anyone celebrates the Confederacy or parades the Confederate flag, they are clinging to a blood-soaked and sin-stained rag of a tradition that was literally a crime against humanity.